Fritz Korbach: PEC Zwolle

-At 1 February 1977, it was announced that Korbach would start as PEC Zwolle's new manager.
+On 1 February 1977, it was announced that Korbach would start as PEC Zwolle's new manager.
 Given his experience at both Dutch tiers, and his ideas on scouting and youth programs, he was the most fit of the twelve candidates.

 After one of the first matches in the 1977–78 season, Korbach attracted the anger of Heracles Almelo-coach Hennie Hollink, who threw a glass of lemonade in the face of Korbach, and slapped Korbach's face afterwards.
 They reconciled a few days later.
 After this incident, Korbach's team (with Rinus Israel Uri Banhoffer and Ron Jans), became the champion of the Eerste Divisie and promoted to the Eredivisie.
 In its debut in the highest class of the Netherlands the team reached the eighth place.

 Korbach kept the club regularly safe from the relegation (with a 2–1 win against Feyenoord in his last season), before he signed at FC Volendam for the 1982–83 season.
 During his time at PEC Zwolle, Ajax wanted to contract Korbach.
 However, when the Amsterdam board consulted with then-PEC Zwolle chairman Jan Wiersma, Korbach stormed the boardroom, asking 'at what time the fucking would start.'
 After that, Korbach never heard anything again from Ajax.